douglashill/douglashill.github.io/Content/-front-page.md

 - [Magic Spell](magicspell/): My handy Mac app to check spelling in many files at once.
 Not actively maintained.

 - [Cambugs](https://apps.apple.com/app/cambugs-letter-sounds/id574190228): When I was fresh out of university, I worked with educational psychologists  to develop this suite of apps to help teach children to become fluent readers.

-## Code

-- [KeyboardKit](https://github.com/douglashill/KeyboardKit): The easiest way to add comprehensive hardware keyboard control to an iPad or Mac Catalyst app.
-Read more: [The creation of KeyboardKit](status/1201265719788392448/), [What’s new in KeyboardKit for iOS 14?](whats-new-in-keyboardkit-for-ios-14/) and [Migrating KeyboardKit to Swift 6 language mode](keyboardkit-swift-6/).

-- [DynamicButtonStack](https://github.com/douglashill/DynamicButtonStack): A UIKit view that lays out buttons in either a column or a row to suit the available space.
-Read more: [Motivation and design details](dynamic-button-stack/).

 ## Updates and contact